Africa’s Barbary Sheep Endangered

 Somehow they also found their way to Spain, where they are multiplying at a fair rate.
 A Barbary sheep ram was even used as the emblem of the Spanish Legion.

 These sheep are not protected in North America–being exotic, as opposed to indigenous animals.
-Because they present a habitat conflict with the American Bighorn Sheep, they are regarded as vermin and mercilessly massacred from land and air.
+Because they present a habitat conflict with the American Bighorn Sheep, they are regarded as vermin and mercilessly massacred from land and air – helicopter, that is.

-Seeing the aoudad are being killed off like flies in the US – hunters use automatic rifles from helicopters – it might be time to pay attention to our own predicament and keep these wonderful animals from dying out in Africa.
+Seeing the aoudad are being killed off like flies in the US – hunters use automatic rifles from helicopters – in the meantime, being endangered, it might be time to pay attention to our own predicament and keep these wonderful animals from dying out in Africa.

 A short description of our aoudad or Barbary sheep, which is actually a type of caprid – best described as a goat-antelope – occurring in rocky mountain habitats in North Africa.
 Body length: 130 – 165 cm, Shoulder height: 80 – 100 cm, Male weight: 100 – 140 kg, Female weight: 40 – 55 kg